fairanswers/fss16joe/project/MapExplore/README.md

 Differentiate between Actor and Physical models

-- Actor is overall direction
+* Actor is overall direction

-- Physical takes into account terrain
+* Physical takes into account terrain

-Speed variable
+?Speed variable

-Spaces on the map are 100x100
+?Spaces on the map are 100x100